State Layer

 members = chat.state.members

-// fetch more messages
+// Load more messages

 try await chat.loadOlderMessages()

-// access all the fetched messages
+// Access all the loaded messages

 messages = chat.state.messages